BIO 370 — Vertebrate Zoology

 • Mouth surrounded by 1-4 pairs of barbels ("whiskers")

-• Eyes small: nocturnal or in murky water
+• Eyes usually small: nocturnal or in murky water

 Channel Catfish